Enneagram vs Spiritual Gifts: What Each One Tells You

 The Enneagram tells you why you do what you do.
 It maps your core motivation and your core fear.

-Origin: The Enneagram's origins are debated — drawing from Sufi mysticism, Catholic contemplative tradition, and modern psychology.
+Origin.
+The Enneagram's roots draw from Sufi mysticism, Catholic contemplative tradition, and modern psychology.
 It is not biblically derived, though many Christians find it useful for self-awareness.
+Test what it tells you against Scripture — never the other way around.

 What Spiritual Gifts Measure